mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-vectors.md

 vec = rs.CreateVector(1.0, 2.0, 3.0)
 ```

-A Vector3d coordinates can be accessed like a simple python list, one element at a time:
+A Vector3d's coordinates can be accessed as a list, one element at a time:

 ```python
 import rhinoscriptsyntax as rs